From Apathy to Affection: How the Gospel Revives a Weary Christian Heart

 What is Apathy?

-It is not a total lack of care that trips up many believers, Anzior notes, but a “selective” lack of passion for truths that matter most.
-After consulting historical, monastic, theological and psychiatric perspectives on the term, Anzior offers his own definition: “Apathy is a psychological and spiritual sickness in which we experience a prolonged dampening of motivation, effort, and emotion, as well as a resistance to the things that would bring flourishing in ourselves and others.
-It is a sin that expresses itself as restlessness, aimlessness, laziness, and joylessness toward the things of God.”
+Apathy is a psychological and spiritual sickness in which we experience a prolonged dampening of motivation, effort, and emotion, as well as a resistance to the things that would bring flourishing in ourselves and others.
+It is a sin that expresses itself as restlessness, aimlessness, laziness, and joylessness toward the things of God.1

 How Does It Manifest?

-Apathetic Christians’ struggle to care about the things of God can be whole or partial.
-Perhaps they find some fulfillment in attending church, but their personal time with the Lord throughout the week languishes.
+Apathetic Christians’ struggle to care about the things of God can be whole or partial—perhaps they find some fulfillment in attending church, but their personal time with the Lord throughout the week languishes.
 Believers may find themselves promising that they will spend time in God’s word—just not right this second.
 Eventually, they may even quit making such resolutions toward faithfulness.

 Is It a Sin?

-Apathy for many Christians is not a sin entered into for its own sake.
-More often, it is embraced slowly by neglecting spiritual discipline when the immediate gratification of following the Lord is hard to see.
-Perhaps what was intended to be a season of rest blurs into a lifestyle of laziness and passivity before the Christian puts a finger on exactly what has changed.
-But as Screwtape explained above, this is exactly where Satan wants Christians to stay.
-It would seem he is not too bothered if they profess Christ so long as they are not growing and enjoying and blessing others through him.
+But as Screwtape explained above, this is exactly where Satan wants Christians to stay—it would seem he is not too bothered if they profess Christ so long as they are not growing, enjoying, and blessing others through him.
 Thus, this somewhat passive sin and tool that the Enemy uses to keep Christians from vibrant fellowship with God must be actively battled against.

 Is There Hope for Those Battling Apathy?

-The gospel of King Jesus is the most beautiful, earth-shattering truth—that God became man, and sacrificed himself in order to reconcile us back to relationship with him.
+The gospel is the most beautiful, earth-shattering truth—that God became man, and sacrificed himself to reconcile us back to relationship with him.
 This is a much deeper and more engaging fact than whatever trivial distractions we cede our attention to, but appreciating it rightly demands continuous refocusing.
 It is a task to uncover layer by layer the “depth of the riches and wisdom and knowledge of God” (Romans 11:33)!
 The distracted, instant gratification-motivated culture around us is incompatible with the Christian life.
 It is a pattern of this world to which we must not be conformed (Romans 12:2).

 Colossians 3 admonishes believers to “set your minds on things that are above, not on things that are on earth.”
 Right thinking, right doing, and right feeling are interconnected, but the thinking and doing must lead if passion is going to last.